TonyKaravasilev/CryptoMananaDocs/docs/hash-functions.md

 ### [](#keyed-hash-functions){:.book_mark}Keyed Hash Functions ###

-&nbsp;&nbsp;&nbsp;&nbsp;The second supported type is the keyed hash function that has an extra parameter for the calculation in the form of a key and is mostly used for data authentication checks or for password storage purposes.
+&nbsp;&nbsp;&nbsp;&nbsp;The second supported type is the keyed hash function that has an extra parameter for the calculation in the form of a key and is mostly used for data authentication checks or password storage purposes.
 The supported algorithm/standard realizations at the [`\CryptoManana\Hashing`](../api/namespaces/CryptoManana.Hashing.html "The data digestion namespace"){:target="_blank"}
 namespace are: